-This new report by the Labour Campaign for Electoral Reform and Make Votes Matter calls on Labour to commit to PR in its election manifesto, setting out why PR is not only more democratic than First Past the Post, but that it is a crucial ingredient for the kind of fair and equal society the Labour Party says it wants to create.
+This report by the Labour Campaign for Electoral Reform and Make Votes Matter calls on Labour to commit to PR, setting out why PR is not only more democratic than First Past the Post, but that it is a crucial ingredient for the kind of fair and equal society the Labour Party says it wants to create.

 The report includes a foreword signed by Cat Smith MP, Shadow Minister for Voter Engagement and Youth Affairs, Richard Burden MP, Shadow Minister for Transport, John Cruddas MP, Paul Flynn MP, Mary Honeyball MEP, Stephen Kinnock MP and Clive Lewis MP.